NutritionNutrition

 Section 28(1) (c) of the Bill of Rights in the Constitution gives every child the right to basic nutrition.
 The fulfilment of this right depends on children's access to sufficient food.
 There are a number of ways in which access to food can be monitored.
 At a global level, the Food and Agricultural Association (FAO) regularly publishes estimates of the prevalence of undernourishment, which is defined as the percentage of a population without access to sufficient dietary energy needed for an active and healthy life.1

-At the household level, one of the main indicators used to monitor food insecurity is reported hunger.
 Child hunger is emotive and subjective, and this is likely to undermine the reliability of estimates on the extent and frequency of reported hunger, but it is assumed that variation and reporting error will be reasonably consistent so that it is possible to monitor trends from year to year.

-Analysis of child hunger rates within provinces shows that child hunger rates are highest in the North West and KwaZulu-Natal provinces, affecting 19% and 18% of children living there respectively.
-The lowest hunger rates are in Limpopo and Eastern Cape provinces (3% and 5% respectively).
+The lowest reported hunger rates were in Limpopo (4%).
 Despite high poverty rates, Limpopo has always reported child hunger rates below the national average, perhaps because of its highly fertile and productive land in rural areas where most of the population lives.
 However, there is no clear explanation for the dramatic decline in reported hunger in the Eastern Cape.
-Over the period from 2002 – 2018, reported child hunger rates in that province fell from 48% (higher than any other province) to 5% (the second lowest).
-This is despite the fact that the Eastern Cape has the highest poverty rates in the country, with 48% of children living below the food poverty line.
+Over the period 2002 – 2022, reported child hunger rates in that province fell from 48% (higher than any other province) to 7% (the second lowest), despite the fact that the Eastern Cape has the highest poverty rates in the country, with nearly half of children living below the food poverty line.

-Children who suffer from hunger are at risk of various forms of malnutrition, including wasting, stunting, overweight and micronutrient deficiencies.
-It must be recognised that child hunger is a subjective indicator and does not capture other important aspects of food security such as dietary diversity and consumption of nutrient-dense foods, both of which are important for children’s healthy growth especially in early childhood.
-Children may live in households that do not report hunger but may still not have access to sufficient nutritious food and are therefore at risk of malnutrition.
-In 2018, approximately 30% of children who lived in households that did not report child hunger were classified as living below the food poverty line, an indicator that their households lacked the financial resources needed to meet minimum dietary requirements for children and other household members.4
+It must be recognised that child hunger is a subjective indicator and does not capture other important aspects of food security such as dietary diversity and consumption of nutrient-rich foods, both of which are important for children’s healthy growth especially in early childhood.
+Children living in households that do not report hunger may still not have access to sufficient nutritious food be at risk of malnutrition.
+In 2022, for example, around 80% of children who lived in households with incomes below the food poverty line were not reported to have suffered hunger.
+Food poverty is an indicator that households lack the financial resources needed to meet minimum dietary requirements for children and other household members.
+Other measures of food insecurity also suggest a more serious challenge than the subjective hunger indicator.
+For example, in 2022, 20% of children lived in households that reported running out of food due to lack of money, while 25% lived in households that had been forced to cut the range of foods they could afford to buy.

 1 FAO, IFAD, UNICEF, WFP & WHO (2019) The State of Food Security and Nutrition in the World 2019.
 Safeguarding against economic slowdowns.
 Rome: FAO.